grant-trowbridge/grant-trowbridge.github.io/_posts/2025-11-24-Journey-to-OSCP.md

 #### The Silver Lining

-Remember how I said this certification would help set me up for a job?
+Let's fast forward to 2023 for a moment.
+Remember how I thought this certification would help set me up for a job?
 It did, but more specifically the *failure* set me up for my current job!
 Believe it or not, I was hired on to [Scientific Research Corporation](https://www.scires.com/) roughly one month after my first OSCP attempt.
 I didn't discover this until a year and a half in when I decided to ask my boss:

 > Why *did* you hire me?